bik-u/ao-ocr-autofisher/README.md

 ## HOW TO AFK

-    - Make sure your character is looking towards the ocean (opposite of recoil)
+    - Make sure your camera is looking towards the ocean (opposite of recoil)

     - Your character starts slight away from a wall straight behind you.